AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-03-eleventy-the-good-the-bad-and-the-possum.md

 - [Batch-copying files and directories](https://www.11ty.dev/docs/copy/) to your output directory.
 - [Adding custom watch targets](https://www.11ty.dev/docs/watch-serve/) for files and directories.

 ... and *so* much more!
-I could go on forever about all the cool things you can do in 11ty.
+I could go on forever about all the cool things that you can do in 11ty.

+11ty takes a simpler approach than most static site generators: It gives you the basic tools that you need to create a blog, and it leaves it up to you to wire them up however you see fit.
+It does not force you to use any particular templating language.
+Want to port a Jekyll site over to 11ty?
+Good news: You can still use Liquid!
+But if you want to use Nunjucks, Handlebars, Pug, or another popular templating language, you're welcome to do so.
+Tired of using YAML for all of your data?
+You can also define data files using JSON or even JavaScript.
+Want to use `markdown-it` to process Markdown files?
+Cool, go right ahead—but also know that *you don't have to*.

+I cannot stress just how important this kind of flexibility is for your productivity and sanity.
+For example, anyone who's worked with Gatsby knows the pain of wanting to add a certain feature to their site, realizing that it's unrealistic to implement by hand, and installing a plugin instead.
+You end up with a bloated dependency tree and have to deal with many frustrating issues and bugs, some of which can't be resolved.

+With 11ty, you have full control over how you want your site to be built.

+#### Custom Shortcodes?
+No Problem

-For example, if you want to use SVG icon libraries like [Feather Icons](https://feathericons.com/) on your site, you can install the NPM package, import it into your config, and register a custom shortcode that returns a particular SVG as an inline string:
+For example, let's say you want to use SVG icon libraries like [Feather Icons](https://feathericons.com/) on your site.
+You can install the NPM package, import it into your config, and register a custom shortcode that returns a particular SVG as an inline string:

 {% include codeHeader.html file: ".eleventy.js", copyable: false %}
 ```js